50 Best Things to Do in Bangkok with Kids in 2026

 With their glittering statues of mind-boggling beasts, golden roofs and shimmering decorations, Bangkok’s more than 400 wats (or temples) are the city’s heart and soul.
 Wat Pho, known as The Temple of the Reclining Buddha, located alongside the dazzling Grand Palace, houses the largest collection of Buddha images in Thailand along with 91 spectacular chedis (stupas).
 You’ll also find an education centre said to be the birthplace of Thai massage where for just a few dollars you can get traditional massage that will leave you as relaxed as the serene 46-metre long golden Reclining Buddha that it is famous for.

-8. Get reverential at Wat Phra Kae
+8. Get reverential at Wat Phra Kaew

 Located inside the Grand Palace, the shimmering towers and golden buildings of Wat Phra Kaew enshrines one of Thailand’s most revered Buddha statues, carved from a single block of jade.